We support women and girls in war and crisis zones

 7. Crisis in the healthcare sector

-In central Iraq there are just 1.2 hospital beds and less than one doctor per 1,000 people.
+In central Iraq there are just 1.3 hospital beds and less than one doctor per 1,000 people.
 In the KRI the figures are 1.5 beds and 1.4 doctors.
 Often there is a lack of even the most basic medicines.
 The crisis in the healthcare sector is the result of years of mismanagement, corruption and under-investment.

 Most Iraqis have no health insurance, so they have to bear the costs of illness themselves.
 Patriarchal norms, stigma and shame all make access to health services more difficult for women who experienced sexualised or gender-based violence.

-9. Hope lies with the youth
+8. Hope lies with the youth

 Even if the prospects for women’s rights in Iraq sometimes seem hopeless in light of the ongoing violence, there is at least one cause for hope: the youth.
 Iraq is a young country.
 Many young men and women in central Iraqand the KRI are determined and united in their struggle to make their country safe and just.

-10. Milestones in women’s rights work
+9. Milestones in women’s rights work

-For years, women’s rights activists in Iraq have been working for the rights and protection of women and girls.
+For decades, women’s rights activists in Iraq and the KRI have been working for the rights and protection of women and girls.
 In the KRI they have succeeded in having state institutions established to oversee the implementation of women’s rights.
 In 2011 a law was passed to criminalise domestic violence in the KRI.
 In central Iraq the passage of a similar law has been blocked by the parliament since 2019.
-Iraq was one of the first countries in the region to devise a national action plan to implement UN Resolution 1325.
-A first Strategy Plan against Gender-based Violence was drawn up at the beginning of 2022.

 Facts & figures from our practical work